dasbobbit/calculator/README.md

-This is my attempt at doing a calculator for The Odin Project.
+I present to you my Calculator project for The Odin Project:

+Take a look here: [Live Demo](https://dasbobbit.github.io/calculator/)